Impact of cavity geometry on microlaser dynamics: Supplemental material

 We fabricate edge-emitting semiconductor microcavity lasers on a commercial epiwafer with a GaAs/AlGaAs quantum well (Q-Photonics QEWLD-808).
 First, the bottom metal contact is deposited on the backside of the wafer.
 Next, lateral boundaries of different cavity shapes are defined via UV-lithography and inductively coupled plasma (ICP) dry etching.
 The etch depth is 3.5 $\mu$m, reaching the bottom cladding layer to ensure strong light confinement within the cavity by a high refractive index difference at the sidewalls.
 The sidewalls are almost vertical and have a small but non-negligible surface roughness (see Ref.~\cite{Cerjan2019}).
 Finally, the top metal (Ti/Au) contacts for electrical pumping are deposited.
 The top contacts are withdrawn by 6 $\mu$m from the cavity edges in order to avoid misalignment during photolithography, causing the metal hanging down over the sidewall and blocking the edge emission (see Ref.~\cite{Kim2022} for details of the fabrication process).

-Multiple devices for each of the five different geometries (D-shaped, stadium, \Lim, ellipse, and square) are fabricated concurrently on the same epiwafer.
+Multiple devices for each of the five different geometries (D-shaped, stadium, \Lim, ellipse, and square) are fabricated concurrently on the same epiwafer (see Fig.~\ref{fig:SEM}).
 The D-cavity is a circle with a straight cut, where the radius is $R_D = 100~\mu$m, and the distance from the circle center to the cut is set to $R_D/2$ to render the ray dynamics as chaotic as possible.
 The stadium consists of a square with side length $a = 119~\mu$m between two semicircles of radius $a/2$.
 The boundary of the \Lim cavity \cite{Robnik1983,Wiersig2008,kim2023spatiotemporal} is defined in polar coordinates by $\rho(\varphi) = \rho_0 (1 + \epsilon \cos\varphi)$ where $\varphi$ is the azimuthal angle, $\rho_0 = 86~\mu$m the mean radius and $\epsilon = 0.42$ the deformation parameter which is chosen to obtain unidirectional emission~\cite{Wiersig2008}.
 The ellipse cavities have an aspect ratio of $b/a = 2$ with a minor (major) diameter of $a = 127~\mu$m ($b = 254~\mu$m).
 Lastly, the square microlasers have a side length of $159~\mu$m.
+These different cavity geometries result in approximately equal cavity areas ($2.53\times10^4~\mu\mathrm{m}^2$).

 The guiding layer of the quantum well wafer supports a single vertical excitation mode, and thus the optical field propagates in the plane of the resonators with a phase velocity $c / \neff$, where $c$ is the speed of light in vacuum and $\neff = 3.37$ the effective refractive index.
 The laser emission has transverse electric (TE) polarization; that is, the electric field is parallel to the plane of the resonators.